GyroTools/precon-examples/README.md

     python -m precon license --activate <ACTIVATION_TOKEN>
 ```

-The `<ACTIVATION_TOKEN>` is contained in the initial license confirmation email, or retrieve it from your account in the [GyroTools user portal](https://portal.gyrotools.com/portal).
+The `<ACTIVATION_TOKEN>` is usually received by email, but is also displayed in the [GyroTools user portal](https://portal.gyrotools.com/portal).

-#### Activation of precon on a single machine for the current user only
+#### Activate precon on a single machine for the current user only

-If administrator rights are not available, precon can also be activated for the current user only:
+If you don't have administration rights, precon can also be activated for the current user only:
 ```python
     python -m precon license --activate-user <ACTIVATION_TOKEN>
 ```

-By doing so only the user activating precon can use it.
-The license file will be placed into the user's home directory under `<USER_HOME>/.gyrotools/license.key`.
+By doing so only the user which activated precon can use it.
+The license file will be placed into the user's home directory under `<USER_HOME>/.gyrotools/license.key`

-#### Activation of precon to run on multiple machines
+#### Activate precon to run on multiple machines

 > **_NOTE:_**  The floating license is an upgrade which needs to be purchased separately.
 Please contact [GyroTools](https://www.gyrotools.com/gt/index.php/contact-form) for details and pricing.

 Sometimes it is not possible (or inconvenient) to run reconstructions on a single machine.
-For example when using a cluster with many different nodes or running the recon in a container in the cloud.
+For example if the recon should be run on a cluster with many different nodes or if it is run in a container in the cloud.
 For these applications precon can be activated with a floating license:

 1. Obtain a license-key with:
     ```
     python -m precon license --get
     ```
-    Follow the instructions on the screen and use your [GyroTools user portal](https://portal.gyrotools.com/portal) credentials to login.
+    Follow the instructions on the screen and use the credentials of the [GyroTools user portal](https://portal.gyrotools.com/portal) to login

 2. Create an environment variable called `PRECON_LICENSE_KEY` with the license-key as value.
 E.g:
     ```
     export PRECON_LICENSE_KEY=<YOUR_LICENSE_KEY>
     ```

-**Prerequisite when using a floating license is an active internet connection in order for precon to connect to the GyroTools license server (https://license.gyrotools.com)**
+**When using a floating license precon needs an active internet connection in order to connect to the GyroTools license server (https://license.gyrotools.com)**

-> :warning: The retrieved license-key is a personal key which is linked to your GyroTools portal account.
-Keep your key secret and do not share it with other persons!
+> :warning: The obtained license-key is a personal key which is linked to your GyroTools portal account.
+Do not share it with anyone!
-Key usage not covered by your license may result in the loss of your license.
+Sharing it with another non-eligible person might result in the loss of your license.

-#### License Information

 To test if precon is activated you can print the license information:
 ```python